So, what’s next for kids who love Scratch?

 5. Roblox Lua Coding

-Roblox Lua Coding is another great stepping stone to follow Scratch.
+Roblox coding is another great stepping stone to follow Scratch.
 Using a similar game-oriented approach to coding, Learning Lua basics provides a level of intrinsic motivation that is crucial to continuing to grow as a programmer.

 6. Root Coding